CarelessInternet/schoolsoft-scraper/README.md

 # schoolsoft-scraper

+## WARNING

+This branch is deprecated, please don't use this one.
+No updates will be pushed here, please use the `typescript` branch.

 ## Backstory

 I decided to look for the SchoolSoft API to implement my own version of SchoolSoft, however I was disappointed to find out that